erwinkramer/reference-architecture-secure-cross-tenant-API-traffic/README.md

 Federated Credentials are very powerful for generic identity based security in cross-tenant scenario's.
 Any modern identity provider can be used.
 For every external identity you want to trust, configure a [user-assigned managed identity](https://learn.microsoft.com/en-us/entra/identity/managed-identities-azure-resources/how-manage-user-assigned-managed-identities?pivots=identity-mi-methods-azp) with an [external identity provider](https://learn.microsoft.com/en-us/entra/workload-id/workload-identity-federation-create-trust-user-assigned-managed-identity?pivots=identity-wif-mi-methods-azp#other).

+Assign this managed identity a specific API role, or API Management role, defined on a custom Entra ID application, for example via [Assign-Permission.ps1](./Assign-Permission.ps1).

+Secure a product or API with a [jwt-policy](https://learn.microsoft.com/en-us/azure/api-management/validate-jwt-policy) and *only* validate the role of the custom Entra ID application.

 ### Auth0 ###

 For Auth0, configure a `Machine to Machine` application.
 Under `Advanced Settings` - `Grant Types`, enable `Client Credentials`.